 Cordless backpack blowers differ significantly from gas backpack blowers.
 Rather than moving air from the backpack through the nozzle, they typically maintain the same efficient inline design and simply use a tether to shift the weight of the battery to your back.

 With that as the standard, it’s hard to argue with the Stihl BGA 200 as our top pick.
 It has the performance to hit one of the highest blower forces we’ve tested (21.3 N) and the runtime of a 42.3Ah (1522Wh) backpack power source.
 It’s expensive, though.
-The whole package runs north of $1700.
+The whole package including the backpack battery runs north of $1700.

 Best Cordless Leaf Blower Value

 Getting the most bang for your buck doesn’t mean dropping completely away from excellent performance.
-Greenworks’ Pro 60V 610 CFM blower offers the best value in our opinion, pairing a top blower force of 19.7 N with a $199 price tag that includes a 2.5Ah battery and charger.
+Greenworks’ Pro 60V 610 CFM blower offers the best value in our opinion.
+It pairs a top blower force of 19.7 N with a $199 price tag that includes a 2.5Ah battery and charger.
 While you can find cheaper battery-powered blower kits, you’ll have a hard time finding one at that price that pushes this much air.

 Price: $199.00 with 2.5Ah battery and charger